While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 In the living room.

-As he was going over his items one last time before leaving the house, Troyle came down from the stairs and walked towards him.
+As he was going over his items one last time before leaving the house, Troyle came down from the stairs and walked toward him.

 “Not bringing your swords?”